codescapade/aeons-atlas/Readme.md

 This tool is being used in the [Aeons Game Engine](https://github.com/codescapade/aeons) to automatically create atlas files when building a game, but it can be used on its own as well.

 ## How to use Aeons Atlas
-This tool uses a `atlas.json` config file to generate an image atlas.
-You can run the executable directly inside a folder with a `atlas.json` file without ady arguments or provide a folder containing the file as an argument.
+This tool uses a `toml` config file to generate an image atlas.
+You can run the executable directly inside a folder with a `atlas.toml` file without any arguments or provide a .toml file as an argument.

-for example: `AeonsAtlas projectFolder/atlasFiles`
+for example: `AeonsAtlas projectFolder/atlasFiles/atlas.toml`

-## The atlas.json schema
+## The toml schema
 The atlas config file can contain multiple configurations so you can generate multiple atlases at the same time.

-The root of the file is a "configs" array that holds the separate configs.
+Configs are in an [[atlas]] table array that holds the separate configs.
 The following config options are available:

 - `name`: `String`.
 The name of the output files.